gryder8/Bell-Server/README.md

     </a>
 </p>

-**Vapor is scheduled to shutdown February 2020 and hosting for the BellTimer app is no longer done through this repository and Vapor**
+**Note: Vapor is scheduled to shutdown February 2020 and hosting for the BellTimer app is no longer done through this repository**